yosevu/learn-kikamba/appendix/phrases.md

 - mwaka ũũ ũvĩtie ũneekie ata? - What did you do last year?
 - unĩ ukeeka ata? - What will you do tomorrow?
 - mwaka ũũ ũkĩte ũkeeka ata? - What will you do next year?
 - kana keĩva? - Where is the child?
 - kĩsuululu kyaku kĩĩva? - Where is your bike?
 - mũtokaa uĩva? - Where is the car?
 - mwĩtu waku eiva? - Where is your mother?
 - ng'ombe (s)yaku yĩĩva? - Where is your cow? / Where are your cows?
+Ukenuka kyumwa kii? - Will you com this weekend

+## Statements
 - Yosevu ekalaa ũlaya = Yosevu stays in Europe.
 - nĩkalaa kwa mwendwau - I stay with my uncle
 - Ndineenywa kyai - I didn’t drink tea
 - niniaandikiye - I wrote

-Ni uamukie? - Are you awake
-Ohh ninisi - ohh I know
+Niniamukie nye - I have awoken
-Naku Otawo (otauwo) - na wewe pia

 Aaya, ndutinde nesa - You have a good day ii Ti nuseo
 Tukaendeye ĩtina - we will continue later
-Tyoiwe? - and you?
 Tuungame thau - Let's stand/stop there
 Tuminie thau - Let's finish there
 Ndiumanya - I don't understand
 Davida ingi - tell me again
-Ndisye - I don't know
  - Ndiolwa - I forgot/have forgotten
 Etela dakika imwe - Wait one minute

-# Review
-- kusaa - ?
-- maKunaa - do
-- musivi waku u ũ

-Nenge manzi - sperm/water

-Niniamukie nye - I have awoken
-Twiambie va - where do we start?

-Ukenuka kyumwa kii? - Will you com this weekend